juji/better-auth/README.md

 The Application is hosted in https://better-auth-nextjs-tawny.vercel.app/

-It is a nextjs app that contains the three auth method.
+It is the nextjs app.
+Also contains the three auth method.

 ## Database & ORM